Moddable-OpenSource/moddable/documentation/pins/pins.md

 Sets the current value of the pin to 0 or 1.

+## class Monitor

+The `Monitor` class tracks changes in the state of Digital input pins.
+An instance is configured to trigger on rising and/or falling edge events.
+When a trigger event occurs, a callback function is invoked.
+In addition, the instance maintains a counter of the total number of events triggered.

+	import Monitor from "pins/digital/monitor";

+**Note**: For efficiency reasons, implementations may only support a single monitor for each pin.
+Scripts should only instantiate a single monitor for a given pin.

+### Receiving notifications
+The following example shows how to receive callbacks on rising and falling edge events.

+	let monitor = new Monitor({pin: 4, mode: Digital.InputPullUp,
+						edges: Monitor.Rising | Monitor.Falling});
+	monitor.onChanged = function() {
+		trace(`Pin value is ${this.read()}\n`);
+	}

+### constructor(dictionary)
+The constructor takes a single dictionary argument containing properties to configure the instance.
+The `Monitor` dictionary is an extension of the `Digital` constructor accepting `pin`, `port`, and `mode` arguments.
+Only input modes are allowed for a `Monitor` instance  and the mode cannot be changed after instantiation.

+	let monitor = new Monitor({pin: 0, port: "B", mode: Digital.Input,
+							edges: Monitor.Rising});

+### close()
+The `close` function releases the resources associated with the `Monitor` instance.

+	monitor.close();

+The monitor is not eligible to be garbage collected until its `close` function is called.

+### onChanged() callback
+A script must install an `onChanged` callback on the instance to be invoked with the specified edge events occur.

+	monitor.onChanged = function() {
+		trace(`Pin value is ${this.read()}\n`);
+	}

+The `onChanged` function is called as soon as possible following the event trigger.
+This may occur some time after the event occurs, as it may take some time to dispatch to a point where the script can be invoked safely.
+Because of this delay, it is possible the value of the pin may have again changed.
+For this reason, scripts should not assume the value of the pin when the callback is invoked but instead call the instances `read` function to retrieve the current value.

+### read()
+The `read` function returns the current value of the pin.

+	let value = this.read();

+### count property
+The `count` property returns the total number of trigger events since the instance was created.
+Events may trigger more quickly than the `onChanged` callback can be invoked, so the `onChanged` callback cannot be used to maintain an accurate count of the number of trigger events.

+	let count = this.count;

 ## class Analog

 The `Analog` class provides access to the analog input pins.